python/devguide/faq.rst

    Switched to branch '3.5'
    Your branch is up-to-date with 'origin/3.5'.

-Alternatively, if you have a new enough version of git an don't mind using a somewhat-experimental feature, you can use `git worktree
+Alternatively, if you have a new enough version of git and don't mind using a somewhat-experimental feature, you can use `git worktree
 <https://git-scm.com/docs/git-worktree>`_ to manage multiple working
 directories using a single clone.